gosukiwi/Pasukon/README.md

   ;
 ```

-Only the outermost parser evaluates the code, and at most, it has two variables
+Only the outermost call evaluates the code.
+Binary calls populate two variables:
-to access it's data: `$1` and `$2`.
-If it's a unary combinator or a single
+`$1` and `$2`, which is the match of the left hand side and right hand side
-parser, it will only populate `$1`.
+respectively.
+Unary or rule calls only populate `$1`.

 You can build up complex results from simple ones as such: